kitstokes/digiproc/processing.md

         Go to the folder for this scanning project.
 Check for two folders labeled **access jpeg** and **lowres jpeg**.
 Create the folders if they do not exist.

-## Convert files from TIFF to JPEG
+## Convert Files from TIFF to JPEG

 1. Open Photoshop.
 Go to File > Automate > Batch.